oracle-livelabs/security/oci-network-firewall/network-firewall/traffic-validation.md

     |-------------------------|-------------|--------------------|-----------------|--------------------------------------------|
     | Client VM | Internet Traffic   | IDS Traffic over HTTPS| IDS Profile         | rule-client-to-internet-intrusion-detection-traffic                     |

-8. Below diagram validates that Outbound traffic is working towards when User download a malware file.
+8. Below diagram validates that Outbound traffic is working when the User downloads a malware file.

    ![Terminal Output of IDS Traffic from Client VM to Internet](../common/images/terminal-output-ids-client-internet-traffic.png " ")

 9. You can also verify traffic from **Traffic Logs** on your **Network Firewall** resource.
-Data *filters* are avaialble, below screenshot shows **policy-rule** filtered traffic:
+Data *filters* are available, below screenshot shows **policy-rule** filtered traffic:

    ![Logs Output of IDS Traffic from Client To Internet Allow Traffic via Network Firewall](../common/images/network-firewall-logs-ids-client-vms-internet-allow-traffic.png " ")

-10. You can expand the logs and confirm its hitting right security rule **rule-client-to-internet-intrusion-detection-traffic** as below:
+10. You can expand the logs and confirm it's hitting the right security rule **rule-client-to-internet-intrusion-detection-traffic** as below:

    ![Detailed Logs Output of IDS Traffic from Client To Internet Allow Traffic via Network Firewall](../common/images/network-firewall-detailed-logs-ids-client-vms-internet-allow-traffic.png " ")

-11. You can update action of **rule-client-to-internet-intrusion-detection-traffic** policy rule to **Intrusion preventation** and try to redownload malware file:
+11. You can update action of **rule-client-to-internet-intrusion-detection-traffic** policy rule to **Intrusion prevention** and try to redownload malware file:

    ![Update Security Rule Applicable for IPS/IDS Traffic via Network Firewall](../common/images/update-security-rule-ips-ids-traffic-network-firewall.png " ")

-12. Below diagram validates that Outbound traffic is blocked towards when User download a malware file.
+12. Below diagram validates that Outbound traffic is blocked when the User downloads a malware file.

    ![Terminal Output of IPS Traffic from Client VM to Internet](../common/images/terminal-output-ips-client-internet-traffic.png " ")

 13. You can also verify traffic from **Traffic Logs** on your **Network Firewall** resource.
-Data *filters* are avaialble, below screenshot shows **policy-rule** filtered traffic:
+Data *filters* are available, below screenshot shows **policy-rule** filtered traffic:

    ![Detailed Logs Output of IDS Traffic from Client To Internet Allow Traffic via Network Firewall](../common/images/network-firewall-logs-ips-client-vms-internet-allow-traffic.png " ")

-14. You can expand the logs and confirm its hitting right security rule **rule-client-to-internet-intrusion-detection-traffic** as below:
+14. You can expand the logs and confirm it's hitting the right security rule **rule-client-to-internet-intrusion-detection-traffic** as below:

    ![Detailed Logs Output of IDS Traffic from Client To Internet Allow Traffic via Network Firewall](../common/images/network-firewall-detailed-logs-ips-client-vms-internet-allow-traffic.png " ")

-## **Task 6: Validate URL Filtering Traffic**
+## Task 6: Validate URL Filtering Traffic

 1. From the OCI Services menu, click **Virtual Cloud Network** and navigate to **firewall-vcn**.